Wild turkey: Benjamin Franklin and the myth of U.S. national bird suggestion

 The idea that Benjamin Franklin preferred the turkey as the national bird of the United States comes from a letter he wrote to his daughter Sarah Bache on 26 January 1784.
 The main subject of the letter is a criticism of the Society of the Cincinnati, which he likened to a chivalric order, which contradicted the ideals of the newly founded American republic.
 In one section of the letter, Franklin remarked on the appearance of the bald eagle on the Society's crest:

 Franklin never publicly voiced opposition to the bald eagle as a national symbol, nor did he ever publicly suggest the turkey as a national symbol.
+The story has been called a myth.

 Significance to Native Americans

 The wild turkey, throughout its range, plays a significant role in the cultures of many Native American tribes all over North America.
-Outside of the Thanksgiving feast, it is a favorite meal in eastern tribes.
+It is a favorite meal in eastern tribes.
 Eastern Native American tribes consumed both the eggs and meat, sometimes turning the latter into a type of jerky to preserve it and make it last through cold weather.
 They provided habitat by burning down portions of forests to create meadows which would attract mating birds, and thus give a clear shot to hunters.
 The feathers of turkeys also often made their way into the rituals and headgear of many tribes.
 Many leaders, such as Catawba chiefs, traditionally wore turkey feather headdresses.